ejedev/steam-update-notifier/README.md

 # steam-update-notifier

-Monitors Steam Apps and sends out Discord notifications when an update is spotted.
+Monitors Steam Apps and sends out Discord notifications and log messages when an update is spotted.

 ## Usage